 Investment in literacy would have both enabled and been motivated by the famous Protestant belief that people should read the Bible for themselves rather than depending on a priest to read it for them.
 This process would have started in the late 15th century among an elite of merchants and nobles, giving rise to the Reformation, but might not have propagated amongst the tradesmen Clark tracks until the 17th century.
 It is with the spread of Huguenot, Puritan, Presbyterian, etc. literacy culture to tradesmen that we see the 17th century revolution in real wages and the first major move away from the Malthusian curve.

-The big anomaly on this map would seem to be England which industrialized first despite not having a significant printing industry, but this map only shows the spread of printing in the first fifty years through 1500.
-Printing in England took off soon after that and England could not have led the industrial revolution if a thriving printing industry had not revolutionized English society first.
+The big anomaly on this map would seem to be England because that was the birthplace of the biggest revolution in economic growth, the industrial revolution, despite having almost zero printing industry in 1500.
+But printing was slow to spread in the early decades because the new technologies were guarded by insiders as trade secrets and it only spread when former employees or family members left one business to start another.
+The above map only shows the spread of printing in its first fifty years through 1500 before printing spread to England and soon took off there.
+England could not have led the industrial revolution if a thriving printing industry had not first revolutionized English society.